DexterTaha/WRO-FE-2024-Mindcraft-International/other/Steering System/README.md

-The steering system relies on the 25T steering arm connected to the front axle, which acts as a joint rotating around a horizontal axis to convert the rotational motion from the motor into angular motion.
-The arm functions as a lever, where the rotational motion is transformed into an angle that controls the steering of the wheels, expressed by the equation \( \theta = \frac{T}{r} \), where \( \theta \) represents the angle of rotation, \( T \) is the torque, and \( r \) is the length of the arm.
+The steering system is powered by a 25T steering arm connected to the front axle, which acts as a joint rotating around a horizontal axis.
+This arm converts the rotational motion from the motor into angular motion for steering.
+It functions like a lever, translating torque into angular movement according to the equation 𝜃
+=
+𝑇
+𝑟
+θ=
+r
+T
+​
+ , where
+𝜃
+θ is the angle of rotation,
+𝑇
+T is the torque applied, and
+𝑟
+r is the length of the arm.

-The front wheels rotate around a horizontal axis based on the angle of rotation of the 25T, allowing the robot to turn.
-The angle of the wheels is determined by the axial rotation of the arm, using the equation \( \theta_{wheel} = \frac{L}{r} \cdot \theta_{25T} \) to define the angular motion.
-The system relies on dynamic simulation to ensure accurate translation of motion, enhancing the robot's performance and its ability to steer effectively.
+The front wheels rotate around a horizontal axis based on the angle of the 25T arm, enabling the robot to turn.
+The wheel's angle is determined by the axial rotation of the arm, as described by the equation 𝜃 wheel
+=
+𝐿
+𝑟
+⋅
+𝜃
+25T
+θ
+wheel
+​
+ =
+r
+L
+​
+ ⋅θ
+25T
+​
+ , where
+𝐿
+L is the length of the steering linkage.
+Dynamic simulation ensures accurate translation of motion, optimizing the robot's steering performance.